-The amount of compensation will depend both on the royalty rate and on the compensation base.
-There are two primary issues.
-First, should the compensation base be based upon the price of the product sold by the patent owner, or the price of the generic competitor?
-In several UK licence of right cases, the Courts used the price of the patent owner's product to set the royalty.
-This approach is more appropriate if the policy objective is to protect the commercial interests of the patent owner (such as the objective in infringement cases).
-In Canada, the Philippines, Japan, the United States (government use, competition cases) and in many other jurisdictions, the competitor's price is often the basis for the royalty.
-The use of the competitor's price as a compensation base is more appropriate for cases where the policy objective is either to obtain lower prices (Canada, Philippines, etc), or create or approximate a competitive market structure (Japan, US competition cases, UK cases involving electronics).
+The amount of a royalty will depend upon both the rate and on the base.
+Many governments have considered two primary issues.
+First, should the royalty base be based upon the price of the product sold by the patent owner, or the price of the generic competitor?
+In several UK licenses of right cases involving pharmaceutical drugs, the Courts used the price of the patent owner's product to set the royalty.
+This approach is more appropriate if the policy objective is to protect the commercial interests of the patent owner (such as the objective in infringement cases), and the patent is used in an identical product, such as a drug.
+In Canada, the Philippines, Japan, the United States (government use and competition cases) and in many other jurisdictions, the competitor's price is often the basis for the royalty.
+The use of the competitor's price as a royalty base is more appropriate for cases where the policy objective is either to obtain lower prices (Canada, Malaysia Philippines, etc), or create or approximate a competitive market structure (Japan, US competition cases such as the Microsoft compulsory license, UK cases involving electronics).